 If you can see them in your bags of carbohydrates throw them out in a sealed rubbish bag that is outside of your house and start again.
 If you have hens they love the extra protein!

-- Take everything out of your pantry and wash with warm soapy water, I use our Hemp & Rose Dish Wash Liquid.
-Make a spray by mixing 1/4 tsp each eucalyptus, lemon and peppermint essential oils with 110ml Wendyl’s white vinegar.
+Take everything out of your pantry and wash with warm soapy water, I use our Hemp & Eucalyptus Dish Wash Liquid.
+Make a spray by mixing 1/4 tsp each eucalyptus, lemon and peppermint essential oils with 110ml Wendyl’s Premium White Vinegar.
 Shake and spray directly onto clean shelves and the inside of cupboards.